MARTIMM/HikingCompanion/Docs/Design.md

 [h0.sometrail]                Specific information about this hike. version= title=                        Title of hike.
 Make it as unique as possible.
-The
-                              text is used in the pull-down list. shortdescr=                   Short description www=                          There might even be a website around the hike.
+                              The text is used in the hikes pull-down list. shortdescr=                   Short description www=                          There might even be a website around the hike. email=                        Set when user has saved his/her own hike

 defaultlang=en                Language information for this hike supportedlang=en